BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 Seems like “AI” was the impossible-to-miss subject vendors were trying to push, this year!
 Still, while many are running experiments, not many have deployed and maintained workloads in production yet.

-Like many, we have started using a few “AI” tools and are working on some ideas (not hosting them ourselves yet, though), but we can’t help but feel “AI” and especially the “Generative AI” term is a bit over-used and some solutions we’ve seen were closer to good-old-ML.
+Like many, we have started using a few “AI” tools and are working on some ideas *(not hosting them ourselves yet, though)*, but we can’t help but feel “AI” and especially the “Generative AI” term is a bit over-used and some solutions we’ve seen were closer to good-old-ML.

 As we are not planning on running our GenAI workloads on Kubernetes anytime soon, we haven’t been to many talks on this matter.
-Still, between re:Invent last year and KubeCon, you’ll find plenty of contents if that’s your thing 💪.
+Still, between re:Invent last year and KubeCon this year, you’ll find plenty of contents if that’s your thing 💪.

 ### Platform engineering is the new DevOps?

-Next up, looks like DevOps is dead and Platform Engineering is the new DevOps!
-On one hand, we clearly see having everything related to all your projects in one place brings tremendous value (and we have a couple dashboards that go this way).
-Same with providing a common basis (Terraform, Golang Skeleton, Helm chart) most projects build upon instead of re-inventing it again and again.
-On the other hand, we don’t think, today, “being able to create a new service in one click and 15 seconds” is a goal we should aim for.
+Next up, looks like *DevOps is dead* and *Platform Engineering is the new DevOps*!

+On one hand, we clearly see having everything related to all your projects in one place brings tremendous value *(and we have a couple dashboards that go this way)*.
+Same with providing a common basis *(Terraform, Golang Skeleton, Helm chart)* most projects build upon instead of re-inventing it again and again.

+On the other hand, we don’t think, today, *“being able to create a new service in one click and 15 seconds”* is a goal we should aim for.
 We’d rather rationalize micro-services and reduce network overhead.
-Remember, distributed systems are “easy”.
+Remember, distributed systems are *“easy”*.

-Still, Backstage has gained in traction over the past two years, and it would be the first tool we’d try if (or when) we’d wanted to invest on this path.
+Still, Backstage has gained in traction over the past two years, and it would be the first tool we’d try if *(or when)* we’d wanted to invest on this path.

 ### Green Computing